 Previous studies that have analyzed whether hourly labor supply decisions are consistent with reference-dependent preferences have found mixed results.
 Camerer et al. (1997) was the first study to provide suggestive evidence in support of this hypothesis.
 They found that New York City taxi drivers work fewer hours on days with higher wages.
 Their econometric model and results were later disputed by Oettinger (1999) and Farber (2005).
 In contrast, Farber (2005) found that the probability of stopping work depends on cumulative hours worked on that day, but not on cumulative earnings, hence, at odds with the reference-dependent preferences assumption.
 However, Farber (2008) implemented a maximum likelihood estimation strategy allowing income targets to vary by taxi driver and shift.
 Farber estimated a substantial increase in the probability of stopping once the target was reached.
-More recently, Dupas et al. (2015) find that the probability that Kenyan bicycle taxi drivers stop working increases once they raise enough daily income to reach their self-reported cash needs for the day.
+More recently, Dupas et al. (2016) find that the probability that Kenyan bicycle taxi drivers stop working increases once they raise enough daily income to reach their self-reported cash needs for the day.

 The paper closest to ours is Stafford (2015).
 She studies both the intensive and extensive margins of labor supply of fishermen in Florida.
-Our estimates of the inter-temporal elasticities of the intensive margin are similar in magnitude to those estimated by Stafford (2015).11 Our main difference with respect to Stafford (2015) is that we directly investigate the presence of across-days preference spillovers.
-In particular, we provide evidence that recent earnings are negatively correlated with participation.
-This is consistent of the existence of a weekly target on catches and, hence, suggestive of the presence of reference-dependent preferences.
-In addition, Stafford (2015) looks at fishing in a highly regulated environment such as Florida, while we look at fishing in a developing country with few and
+Our estimates of the inter-temporal elasticities of the intensive margin are similar in magnitude to those estimated by Stafford $(2015)^{12}$ .
+Our main difference with respect to Stafford (2015) is that we directly investi-

-8We note that the hours margin is not relevant in our our setting.
+&lt;sup>9We note that the hours margin is not relevant in our our setting.
 When boat owners go fishing, they choose a catchment area and leave the shore in time to be able to cast and collect the nets and return around the same time to the shore in the morning when the market opens.
 Catchment areas are sufficiently far from each other that they cannot visit more than one in one trip.
 These technological constraints imply that there is no adjustment possible in the hours margin and that the relevant margin is the daily participation decision.
 As mentioned, most boat owners report a weekly rather than a daily target.

-9Farber (2005) argued that the specification of Camerer et al. (1997) suffered from downward division bias because log hours worked on a given day were regressed on log hourly wage, computed by dividing daily earnings by the reported number of hours worked that day.
+&lt;sup>10Farber (2005) argued that the specification of Camerer et al. (1997) suffered from downward division bias because log hours worked on a given day were regressed on log hourly wage, computed by dividing daily earnings by the reported number of hours worked that day.
 Oettinger (1999) argued that daily wage fluctuations in Camerer et al. (1997) might also have been driven by changes in total labor supply of taxi drivers, hence, leading to inconsistent estimates of the labor supply elasticity due to the wage endogeneity.

-10Other papers that have tested the hypothesis of reference-dependent preferences are, Abeler et al. (2011); Crawford and Meng (2011); Fehr and Goette (2007).
+&lt;sup>11Other papers that have tested the hypothesis of reference-dependent preferences are, Abeler et al. (2011); Crawford and Meng (2011); Fehr and Goette (2007).

-11Our participation elasticities are somewhat lower than those in Stafford (2015), but survey data can explain the differences in estimates.
+&lt;sup>12Our participation elasticities are somewhat lower than those in Stafford (2015), but survey data can explain the differences in estimates.
 In particular, boat owners in our sample are the main income earner in the household and their spouses make money selling the fish that their husbands are unable to sell to merchants in the local fish market.
 Boat owners thus behave more like single than married individuals, which could explain the lower elasticities that we find.